shopware/docs/guides/plugins/apps/clientside-to-app-backend.md

 nav:
   title: Client-side communication to the app backend
   position: 30
 ---

 # Client-App backend communication

-Direct communication from the browser to the app backend involves generating a JWT token.
-This token contains session-specific information, as [claims](#the-jwt-token), and is securely signed by the shop.
+Direct communication from the browser to the app backend involves generating a JSON Web Token (JWT).
+This token contains session-specific information, as [claims](#the-json-web-token), and is securely signed by the shop.
 This mechanism ensures a secure exchange of data between the client and the app backend.

 ::: warning
-The JWT key can be only generated when in the browser the user is logged-in.
+The JWT can be only generated when in the browser the user is logged-in.
 :::

 ## The Flow